-204 - HONORS GEOMETRY (UCSMP) (Weighted Course)
+204 - HONORS GEOMETRY (UCSMP) (Weighted Course) Meets 5 Times/Week - 1 Credit - Grades 9, 10 By recommendation process

 This course covers all topics in regular geometry but moves at an accelerated pace.
 More emphasis is placed on deductive proofs and challenge problems.